robertmuth/Cwerg/FE/Docs/tutorial.md

 * no cyclic dependencies between types (self-cycles are allowed)
 * all comments are on separate lines (no end of line comments)

+As with C, all control flow and all memory allocation is explicit.

+Discouraged practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, unchecked array accesses, untagged unions, ...

 ## Syntax